 Here are some signs that indicate that there’s some issue with the electric throttle control.

-- Inconsistency in the Jeep’s speed.
+- There was an inconsistency in the Jeep’s speed.

 - There needs to be a better response from the engine when it comes to acceleration.